 Native and near-native students

-For students who have native or near-native proficiency in any language other than English and need to fulfill a college foreign language requirement and would like to use that language to fulfill it, should contact the department chair.
+For students who have native or near-native proficiency in any language other than English and need to fulfill a college foreign language requirement and would like to use that language to fulfill it, contact the department chair.
 You will be able to fulfill the requirement through a language waiver.
-Note, the waiver does not grant credits.
-And credit by exam is not offered for basic language courses.
+Note, the waiver does not grant credits and credit by exam (CBE) is not offered for basic first-nor-second-year language courses.

 - Send unofficial scanned high school transcripts showing that you studied in the country that the language is spoken.